 A revolution doesn’t have to be bloody, it doesn’t need to be violent.
 A revolution can be a change of mind, a turn of attitude.
 The insurrection can be brought about by people with minds strong enough to lead, and hearts tough enough to endure.
 A revolution can be as much about love as it is about hate.

-Something’s happening in Bristol at the CoochieCrunch burlesque show…there’s a little hint of revolution in the air.
+Something’s happening in Bristol at the CoochieCrunch burlesque show, and there’s a little hint of revolution in the air.
 A little corkscrew of change.
 But this isn’t a bourgeois dinner party, there is no time for embroidery, there is no evidence of a fanciful rebellion.
 There is actual change.
 A rhythm.
 A beat.
 A trident thrown lovingly into the heart of hate.

 At the 2017 Bristol Burlesque festival we saw, under the banner of a show named PARADISE, President Trump portrayed as a cheerleading FEAR LEADER, an acid house Maggie Thatcher decorated with smiley faced bras and thongs, renegade strippers baring their nipples, breasts, bottoms and vaginas, and tampons not only used as a prop, but as the basis for an entire act.

 Is this PARADISE?
 Is this where our nemesis become walking satirical illustrations, figures of fun, entertainment, where bloodied tampons can be paraded in daylight, maxi pads shattered like ticker tape over a prom queen?
-Where women and men of any shape, size, look and persuasion are allowed to perform and be themselves?
+Where women, non-binary persons, and men of any shape, size, look and persuasion are allowed to perform and be themselves?

 Is PARADISE where we are free to speak openly, perform freely, celebrate ourselves and find a place for our views?
 Is the Coochie Crunch a meeting room for revolutionaries?
 A place for cunning thoughts and secret treaties?